 There is no doubt that reading a project plan can be...boring.
-So, in order to stop your dear readers from skimming your work of art, use some formatting skills to make tasks, durations, milestones and dates are crystal clear.
-Try to make a simple project plan—the more straightforward and easier to read it is - the better.
+So, in order to stop your dear readers from skimming your work of art, use some formatting skills to make sure tasks, durations, milestones, and dates are crystal clear.
+Try to make a simple project plan—the more straightforward and easier to read it is, the better.
 No matter what tool you’re using, you should include these features:

 You should be as flexible as possible when it comes to how your plan is presented.

 TeamGantt, an online project planning tool, gives you the ability to quickly and easily build a project plan using most of the tips listed above, and makes it even easier to adjust using a simple drag and drop feature.
 Creating a gantt chart based on the steps you’ve outlined for your team is easy and kind of fun.
-Plus, once you have created your project, you can have peace of mind knowing that you thought ahead and have a plan to guide you along as you go, and create a Gantt chart for completely free.
-Try it out!
+Plus, once you have created your project, you can have peace of mind knowing that you thought ahead and have a plan to guide you along as you go.
+Try it out, and create a gantt chart for completely free!